Blog

-16 board management best practices to adopt for 2025
+15 board management best practices for 2025

 Board management is an art.
 Your board oversees the direction of your organization, but who oversees the efficiency and effectiveness of your board?
-Adopting board management best practices can help you build the best board possible and equip them to respond to an ever-changing corporate landscape.
+Adopting board management best practices can help you build the best board possible and equip them to respond to an ever-changing corporate world.

-With risks and opportunities evolving faster than ever, boards must closely manage their activities to remain agile, capable and effective.
-Here, we’ll explain the board management best practices for 2025 to keep you ahead, whether you’re actively managing enterprise risk or choosing new board management software.
+Here, we'll explain the board management best practices for 2025 to keep you ahead, whether you're actively managing enterprise risk or choosing new board management software.

 1. Establish inclusive norms for board practices and behaviors

-“Whether we know it or not, we all have norms and norms are just the habits of a group, and when the group functions well, those habits work,” says Lori McKenzie, co-founder of Stanford VMware Women’s Leadership Innovation Lab.
+“Whether we know it or not, we all have norms, and norms are just the habits of a group, and when the group functions well, those habits work,” says Lori McKenzie, co-founder of Stanford VMware Women’s Leadership Innovation Lab.

 Boards can break down exclusive structures by intentionally offering each board member an opportunity to share their perspective.